Xiao's Conjecture on Canonically Fibered Surfaces: Intersections of Three Quadrics

+for $i=1,2$, i.e., the expansions of $f_i(w,t)$ do not contain the terms $t^k w_0^3$.
+One can see this from \eqref{E658}.

 It follows that $Y'$ is a reduced l.c.i at $q$ and is either irreducible or the union of two irreducible components $y = \pm \sqrt{g(x,t)}$ at $q$.
 If it is the latter and $Y\subset Y'$ is one of the two components, then $Y_0$ is smooth at $q$; on the other hand, $Y_0$ is a curve of degree $8$ on the cubic cone $S$ and thus must be singular at $q$.
 Therefore, $Y = Y'$ in an open neighborhood of $q$.

-If $g(x,0)\equiv 0$, then $Y_0$ is clearly nonreduced.
-Therefore, $Y$ has a singularity of type \eqref{E642} at $q$ if $Y_0$ is reduced. \end{proof}
+So $Y$ is a l.c.i everywhere.